4 Tax Treatments to Know in Malaysia if You are ‘Transferred’ to a New Location

 = RM 16,200

 Thus, Michelle would declare a gross employment income of RM 16,200 with respect to her ‘free’ stay in the condominium unit.

 Now, the Furnishing …

-Michelle is liable to make income tax payments as she is provided with full furnishing for her rented condominium unit under Section 13(1)(b) of ITA 1967.
+Michelle is liable to make the filing of income tax payments as she is provided with full furnishing for her rented condominium unit under Section 13(1)(b) of ITA 1967.
 According to the IRB, the amount to be declared is a fixed amount of RM 3,360 per annum with time basis apportionment.
 Thus,

 Income to be Declared under Section 13(1)(b)